26 Surprising Facts About Lisbon, Portugal

 Until today, you can still see the devastating effects of the major earthquake at Carmo Convent, standing without a roof.

-At Commercial Square, you see the yellow Pombaline buildings standing out from the rest of the square.
+At Praça do Comércio, in the city centre, you see the yellow Pombaline buildings standing out from the rest of the square.

-These buildings are not ordinary, as they were the earliest earthquake-resistant constructions in Europe.
+These buildings are not ordinary; they were the earliest earthquake-resistant constructions in Europe.

-The exciting thing is how the people did earthquake tests during those times.
+The exciting thing is that people conducted earthquake tests at the time.

-They built small wooden models, and troops used to march around them to help simulate an earthquake.
+They built small wooden models, and troops marched around them to simulate an earthquake.

-When visiting Lisbon, you see black and white stones everywhere in public squares and sidewalks.
+When visiting Lisbon, you see black and white stones everywhere in public squares and on sidewalks.

 These are Portuguese pavements and art pieces dating back to the 15th century.

-An interesting fact is that there are different versions you can see in the former Portuguese colonies from Brazil to Macau.
+An interesting fact is that there are different versions found in the former Portuguese colonies, from Brazil to Macau.

 You can even find a paving school dedicated to art in Lisbon called Escola dos Calceteiros.

-Important Warning ⚠: While the pavements are Lisbon charm, they are slippery, and it is best to wear flat, comfortable shoes.
+While the pavements are charming, they are slippery, and it is best to wear flat, comfortable shoes.

 So, when you walk those cobblestone streets next time, look down to see the patterns, waves, flowers, and faces.

-Rossio Square is where people in this beautiful city have gathered for centuries.
-Yet it has a dark side and is one of the lesser-known facts about Lisbon.
+Rossio Square is where people in this beautiful European capital have gathered for centuries.
+Yet it has a dark side and is one of Lisbon’s lesser-known facts.

 On the north side of Rossio Square, the Inquisition of Lisbon was established in the Palace of Estaus.
-Hence, Rossio became a public execution spot and the first auto-da-fé (act of faith.)
+Hence, Rossio was a public execution spot and the first auto-da-fé (act of faith)

 When you look at the Lisbon Coat of Arms, you see two ravens directing a ship to sea.